tenlevels/spruce/README.md

   - Unfortunately MainUI is causing issues to launch Pico-8 games using the png extension.

   Change the game to p8 extension by deleting .png from your cart file.
-I use ReNamer https://www.den4b.com/products/renamer
+A tool like ReNamer is very helpful and will bulk perform the task for you. https://www.den4b.com/products/renamer

       Example:
         Tomb of G'Nir.p8.png